 The Town of Vienna is an incorporated town located in the northeastern portion of Fairfax County.
 It encompasses 4.4 square miles and, according to the 2015 estimate, has a population of 16,522.
 The median household income, in 2016 dollars, is \$143,276.
-Vienna is located in close proximity to several regional employment centers, with Tysons situated immediately to its east.
-Residential uses make up a majority of land uses (71%), not including rights-of-way; commercial and industrial uses only account for 10% of land uses in the Town.
+Vienna is located in close proximity to several regional employment centers, with Tysons situated to its east, Merrifield and the Mosaic District to the south, and Reston and the Dulles Corridor to the north.